 The performance information shows summary performance information for the Fund in a bar chart and an Average Annual Total Returns table.
 The information provides some indication of the risks of investing in the Fund by showing changes in its performance from year to year and by showing how the Fund's average annual returns compare with the returns of a broad-based securities market index and an index of similar funds.
 Absent any applicable fee waivers and/or expense limitations, performance would have been lower.
 The bar chart shows performance of the Fund's Institutional Class shares.
-For periods prior to the inception date of I-3 shares (April 27, 2018) and Administrative Class shares (June 30, 2014), performance information shown in the table for these classes is based on the performance of the Fund's Institutional Class shares, adjusted to reflect the fees and expenses paid by these classes of shares.
-Performance in the Average Annual Total Returns table reflects the impact of sales charges.
+For periods prior to the inception date of the Class A shares (February 3, 2020) and Class C shares (February 3, 2020), performance information shown in the table for those classes is based on the performance of the Fund's Institutional Class shares, adjusted to reflect the fees and expenses paid by those classes of shares.
+Performance for Class A and Class C shares in the Average Annual Total Returns table reflects the impact of sales charges.Because I-3 shares of the Fund had not commenced operations as of December 31, 2021, no performance for I-3 shares is provided.
 The Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.